tuupola/branca-spec/README.md

 The authentication tag is 128 bits ie. 16 bytes.
 This is the [Poly1305](https://en.wikipedia.org/wiki/Poly1305) message authentication code.
-It is used to make sure that the payload, as well as the non-encrypted header has not been tampered with.
+It is used to make sure that the payload, as well as the non-encrypted header have not been tampered with.

 ## Working With Tokens

-Instructions below your crypto library supports combined mode.
-In combined mode, the authentication tag and the encrypted message are stored together.
+Instructions below assume your crypto library supports combined mode.
+In combined mode the authentication tag and the encrypted message are stored together.
 If your crypto library does not provide combined mode the `tag` is last 16 bytes of the `ciphertext|tag` combination.

 ### Generating a Token

-Given a 256 bit ie. 32  byte secret `key` and an arbitrary `payload`, generate a token with the following steps, in order:
+Given a 256 bit ie. 32  byte secret `key` and an arbitrary `payload`, generate a token with the following steps in order:

 1. Generate a cryptocraphically secure `nonce`.
 2. If user has not provided `timestamp` use the current unixtime.